ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-optional-services.md

 * Configure NSX-T FortiGate Virtual Appliance.
 * Cut-over to the NSX-T FortiGate Virtual Appliance at the required point in the migration.

-## Entrust CloudControl
-{: #v2t-optionalservices-cc}

-Entrust CloudControl™ is available for vCenter Server with NSX-T instances.

-If a migration is required, review the following information.

-* Entrust can provide a CloudControl Migration tool.
-Contact the Entrust Professional Services at `HTCC-Migration@hytrust.com`
-* Entrust Professional Services are not required to use the migration tool.
-However, Entrust highly recommends that you use their Professional Services for a preemptive HealthCheck of the existing CloudControl installation.

-## Entrust DataControl
-{: #v2t-optionalservices-dc}

-Entrust DataControl® is not currently available for vCenter Server with NSX-T instances.

-## Entrust KeyControl
-{: #v2t-optionalservices-kc}

-Entrust KeyControl is no longer available in IBM Cloud.
-Investigate alternative solutions and implement.

 ## F5 BIG-IP
 {: #v2t-optionalservices-f5}

 F5® BIG-IP® is available for vCenter Server with NSX-T instances.
 The migration approach is to configure F5 BIG-IP in the NSX-T environment in parallel to the existing NSX-V configuration to allow testing.
 After verification, cut-over to NSX-T F5 BIG-IP appliances.

-If you want to migrate your F5 BIG-IP service from VMware NSX-V to VMware NSX-T, open an IBM Support ticket by following the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+If you want to migrate your F5 BIG-IP service from VMware NSX-V to VMware NSX-T, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: note}

 ## Juniper vSRX